 The following changes will be in place from Monday 1st June, with other rules coming into force on Monday 15th June, While the rules are being relaxed we are not out of danger yet, and we must all continue to follow the social distancing guidelines to keep the most vulnerable in our community safe, prevent a second spike and ensure stricter restrictions do not have to be brought back.

 Public spaces / exercise / outdoor activities

-You should stay at home as much as possible, only leaving home to exercise or go outdoors, to go shopping, for work if you cannot work from home, or for medical purposes.
+You should still be staying at home as much as possible, only leaving home to exercise or go outdoors, to go shopping, for work if you cannot work from home, or for medical purposes.

 Vulnerable groups, the over 70s and care homes

 If you are aged 70 and over, you are still advised to minimise contact with anyone outside your household.
-If you do go out more, make sure to observe social distancing at all times.
+If you do go out, make sure to observe social distancing at all times.

 In care homes, the Government has issued detailed guidance to help admit and care for residents safely and protect care home staff.
 This includes isolation procedures, PPE and infection control training, cleaning and how to provide personal care safely.

 From Monday 1st June, nurseries, early years settings and primary schools are being instructed to re-open, initially for pupils in Years 1 and 6 in primary schools.
 Secondary schools are being told to reopen to Years 10 and 12 from Monday 15th June.

 From Monday 1st June, the phased reopening of non-essential retail will begin, firstly with outdoor markets and car showrooms.
 From Monday 15th June, other shops can also reopen.
 All shops must have adequate PPE, cleaning equipment and systems in place to ensure shoppers are socially distanced before they can re-open.
 Hairdressers and nail bars will remain shut.